bensonkb/disable-touchpad-ubuntu/README.md

-# disable-touchpad-ubuntu
+# toggle-touchpad-ubuntu
-To disable the touchpad in Ubuntu
+To toggle the touchpad and mouse in Ubuntu
 Put the following code in a file, such as touchpad_toggle.sh:

 #!/bin/bash